felixmariotto/art-salad/README.md

 ## Art Jigsaw puzzles in VR.
 On the web.
 Free and open-source.

 Art Salad is a website that you can visit in immersive VR (with a virtual reality headset such as Meta Quest).
-In VR, play around with jigsaw puzzles made from 3D scans of art and history objects.
+Play around in VR with jigsaw puzzles made from 3D scans of art and history objects.
 It's fun, educative, and free.

 Want to give it a try ?
 Very simple: